VisionSystemsInc/docker_recipes/README.md

 This recipe is a little different from other recipes in that it's just a script to set up the virtualenv in the destination image.
 Virtualenvs have to be done this way due to their non-portable nature; this is especially true because this virtualenv creates other virtutalenvs that need to point to the system python.

+A script called `fake_package` is added to the pipenv virtualenv, this script is useful for creating fake editable packages, that will be mounted in at run time.

 ### Example

 ```Dockerfile